What Faith Can Do

 As I begin a new story, where I start is always by recognizing just how thankful I am to have witnessed so many amazing events.
 And I am also grateful that the people involved allowed me to be a part of their lives.
 This particular story is for a friend who is currently in the midst of a battle with cancer.
 The story itself occurred many years ago but I write it now so that she might remember – what faith can do.

 Howie was a DJ at a local radio station in town and as you can imagine, was quite personable.
-Unfortunately he’d become pretty heavily involved with both alcohol and drugs.
-Along with that came a myriad of other very poor choices.
+Unfortunately, he’d become pretty heavily involved with both alcohol and drugs.
+That came with a myriad of other very poor choices.
 Not only was Howie and Tammy’s marriage falling apart, but Howie’s life was also on the line.

 - Howie to see and hear God clearly

-- God will keep Howie safe and work out His plan for the two of them
+- For God to keep Howie safe and work out His plan for the two of them

 - God’s continued will to be done in Howie’s life

 - God’s protection for her and her family

 - For God to bring a great testimony from her husband’s trials and that his story would be a blessing to someone else